LGBTQI+

-The Sexuality, Sex and Gender Diversity Action Plan 2012-2015 (extended to 2017) supports our work towards equality for our lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) residents and aims to strengthen the participation and rights of all in Darebin, regardless of sexuality, or sex or gender identity.
+Previously, the Sexuality, Sex and Gender Diversity Action Plan 2012-2015 (extended to 2017) supported our work towards equality for our lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) residents.
+The Action Plan focused on greater inclusiveness:

 • internally within Council as an organisation